Billardiera scandens: Uses

 The flowers and fruit of apple berry are attractive to both birds and people.
 The fruits, which only ripen after dropping to the ground, are valued as an Australian bush food and are variously described as tasting like stewed apples or kiwifruit.
 Aboriginal Australians eat these as bush food either in their ripened state or by roasting the unripened fruit.
 Botanist Joseph Maiden noted in 1898 that children of European settlers in the Port Jackson area, where it is commonly found, had been eating the berries since the foundation of the settlement in 1788.
 He also noted in 1889 that it was commonly referred to as "Apple Berry" and that "The berries are acid and pleasant when fully ripe.
 From their shape children call them "dumplings."
 When unripe, a small quantity of the juice produces very disagreeable and persistent heartburn."

 Use in horticulture

-Apple berry is a popular choice in Australian gardenss, especially those favouring indigenous plants as a rambling yet non-dominant shrub, especially beneath eucalypts and between other native species.
+Apple berry is a popular choice in Australian gardens, especially those favouring indigenous plants as a rambling yet non-dominant shrub, especially beneath eucalypts and between other native species.
 The species is also grown in gardens around the world and is easily propagated and maintained.
 It is an adaptable plant, and will withstand a wide range of conditions, including mild frost, semi-shade and periods of dryness although it performs best in moist conditions.
 It also tolerates a wide variety of soils, including clay.